muratoguzz/RestApi-BookfyApp/README.md

 - **Security**: Implements JWT for secure authentication.
 - **CORS Support**: Allows cross-origin requests to ensure compatibility with various client applications.

+## Configuration

+To ensure proper authentication, the `secretKey` section in the `JwtSettings` of the `appsettings.json` file is hidden using User-Secrets.
+Before running the project, you need to enter a random value for the `secretKey` section.

+If you encounter authentication issues, please ensure that you have set a valid `secretKey` in the `appsettings.json` file.

 ## Setup Instructions

 **Database Initialization**